Non-zero-sum optimal stopping game with continuous versus periodic exercise opportunities: Optimality over threshold strategies

 In this subsection, we aim at analysing a fixed point $(a^*,l^*)$ satisfying

-Namely, we shall prove that the associated stopping times to these threshold strategies are the best responses to each other.
+which is equivalent to proving that the associated stopping times to these threshold strategies are the best responses to each other.
 This condition can be shown to be equivalent to the equilibrium relation \eqref{nash_threshold}.